tmgleitsmann/Search/foundations/MDB-Text-Search/README.md

 ### $text and $regex for text searches
 - **$text** : The $text operator can search for words and phrases.
 Query matches on the complete stemmed words.
   - [$text demo]()
 - **$regex** : The $regex operator can search for patterns and wildcard searches.
-It can be used with both regular indexes as well as text indexes. *This operator can be very CPU intensive*.
+It can be used with both regular indexes as well as text indexes. *This operator can be very CPU intensive and you lose the ability to score documents*.
   - [$regex demo]()